intelsdi-x/snap-plugin-collector-iostat/README.md

 The intention is that data will be collected, aggregated and fed into graphing and analysis plugin that can be used to change system configuration to better balance the input/output load between physical disks.

-This plugin is used in the [snap framework] (http://github.com/intelsdi-x/snap).
+This plugin is used in the [Snap framework] (http://github.com/intelsdi-x/snap).

 1. [Getting Started](#getting-started)